AI Policy Guide

 Explainability

 Deep learning promotes large algorithms with opaque decision processes.
 Generally, as AI models balloon in size and complexity, explaining their decision-making processes grows difficult.
-Decisions that cannot be easily explained are referred to as black box AI.
+Decisions that cannot be easily explained are called black box AI.
 Large neural networks, and their convoluted decision paths, tend to fall into this category.
-As a result, interest has grown in explainable AI, a field that involves either designing inherently interpretable machine learning models whose decisions can be explained or building tools that can explain AI systems.
+As a result, interest has grown in explainable (or white box) AI, a field that involves either designing inherently interpretable machine learning models whose decisions can be explained or building tools that can explain AI systems.

 Some classes of inherently interpretable models exist today.
-For instance, decision trees, models that autonomously create “if–then” trees to categorize data, can be visually mapped for users.
+For instance, decision trees—models that autonomously create “if–then” decision trees to categorize data—can be visually mapped for users.

 chart showing sample decision tree

 Inherently interpretable models, however, are limited in accuracy and scale.
-For models that are not inherently interpretable, as are most neural networks, analytical tools exist.
-An example are tools that can determine what features in the input data were most significant in determining the model’s conclusions.
-The field is underdeveloped, however, and cannot provide model-wide explanations, explain correlations between features, or produce necessarily understandable explanations.
+Few modern neural networks are inherently interpretable, and model interpretation tools form an area of active research and development.
+Examples include tools that can determine what features in the input data were most significant in determining the model’s conclusions.
+The field is deeply underdeveloped, however, and cannot provide model-wide explanations, explain correlations between features, or produce necessarily understandable explanations.

 In many cases, applications of AI may require explainability.
 To abide by the law, an AI hiring system may need to prove that its decisions are not based on protected class characteristics.
 Explainability can also help maximize policy effect.
-Knowing how a geological analysis AI is producing decisions could allow officials to modify its code, pruning variables falsely correlated with the outcome.
+If decision makers know how a system produces decisions or results, that knowledge can enable targeted modifications of code to improve functionality or perhaps minimize unwanted biases.

 Auditing of AI